Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_10/SPREAD_02.md

 > "Then drew near unto him all the publicans and sinners to hear him.
 And the Pharisees and the scribes murmured, saying, This man receiveth sinners, and eateth with them..."
 (Luke 15:1 ASV)
 > "Which of you, having an hundred sheep, if he hath lost one of them, doth not leave the ninety and nine in the wilderness, and go after that which is lost, until he find it?..."
 (Luke 15:4 ASV)
 > (Parable of the Prodigal Son condensed): A lost son returns and is received; the elder brother objects — Jesus uses parables to justify mercy toward the excluded.
-- Reference: Luke 15:1–7; 11–32 (ASV)
+- Reference: Luke 15:1
+20137; 11
+201332 (ASV)
-- Context: Public response to criticism about receiving sinners; parables told to listening crowds.
+- Context: Public parables addressing criticism about receiving sinners; told to listening crowds.
+- Editorial: Uses ASV (public-domain).
+Left-sources are paraphrases (permission: none).
+Verify any verbatim left-side quotes; mark permission: pending if found.

 ## Tension
 Merit‑based belonging vs. merciful outreach that restores the lost.